paulmasson/sagemath-docs/README.md

 * arccot/acot, arcsec/asec and arccsc/acsc do not evaluate exactly for special values

-* Ditto for most hyperbolic functions
+* Ditto for a slew of hyperbolic functions